 3) Fire Investigation

-To ensure that the required maintenance for fire protection and life safety systems are conducted in a timely manner and are conducted by licensed professionals when required.
+• To ensure that the required maintenance for fire protection and life safety systems are conducted in a timely manner and are conducted by licensed professionals when required.
 These systems provide early warning notification and fire protection to both occupants and responding fire crews during an emergency.

-- To ensure that means of egress are accessible and meets code for orderly evacuation during an emergency event.
+• To ensure that means of egress are accessible and meets code for orderly evacuation during an emergency event.

 A properly conducted fire safety inspection can alert the occupant/owner to any hazards which could possibly lead to a fire.
-The possible results of a fire in a commercial facility are many and may include injuries, the loss of life, the temporary or permanent loss of company profits, temporary or permanent job loss which affect an entire community as well as the neighborhood blight that may result from a building being shuttered.
+The possible results of a fire in a commercial facility are many and may include injuries, the loss of life, the temporary or permanent loss of company profits, temporary or permanent job loss which affects an entire community as well as the neighborhood blight that may result from a building being shuttered.

 access, water supplies, and building life safety features such as fire suppression systems, means of egress, fire alarm systems, and building materials/assemblies which meet industry standards for their applied use.

-The types of plans reviewed include concept review plans, site plans, construction plans, sprinkler system plans, fire suppression systems plans, fire alarm system plans, underground fire line plans, above and underground tank plans, specialty plans and plan revisions.
+The types of plans reviewed include concept review plans, site plans, construction plans, sprinkler system plans, fire suppression system plans, fire alarm system plans, underground fire line plans, above and underground tank plans, specialty plans and plan revisions.

-A FSM Investigator is contacted any time a fire event occurs on commercial property, city owned property, a house of worship, a serious injury or fire death, any illegally set fire, any fire where a fire suppression system discharged or did not operate as designed, and any fire where the cause cannot be determined by responding fire units.
+A LFD Fire Investigator is contacted any time a fire event occurs on commercial property, city owned property, a house of worship, a serious injury or fire death, any illegally set fire, any fire where a fire suppression system discharged or did not operate as designed, and any fire where the cause cannot be determined by responding fire units.